Code-Institute-Submissions/eHand/README.md

 An additional navbar is included in the Profile section, to allow simple navigation to important information such as the users commitments and the users own notices.

 ## Information area:
-Common styling of ghost white and grey font will be applied.
-Page headings when required will be in [lime green(#c2fa00)](https://www.color-hex.com/color/c2fa00)
+Common styling of ghost white and grey font will be applied, with a faint lime green border, matching the rest of the site.
+Page headings when required will be in [lime green(#c2fa00)](https://www.color-hex.com/color/c2fa00), providing clarity to the user.

 ## footer:
 A common footer with social media links will also the bottom of the page.